 Wright has been president of numerous band organizations: Florida Bandmasters Association (1948-49); Florida Orchestra Association (1941-42, 1949-50); Florida Music Educators Association (1946); North American Band Conductors Coordinating Commission (1975-76); National Interscholastic Music Activities Commission (1958); Big Ten Band Directors National Association (1977).
 He holds memberships in CBDNA, the International Music Festivals, and is a member of the Jury for World Music Festivals in Kerkrade, Holland.
-Wright was elected to membership in ABA in 1949 and served as its president in 1981.
+He was elected to membership in ABA in 1949 and was president in 1981.

 Numerous fraternal organizations have honored Wright with honorary membership: Kappa Kappa Psi, Phi Beta Mu, and Phi Mu Alpha Sinfonia.
-He has been elected to the Academy of Wind and Percussive Arts National Hall of Fame of Distinguished Conductors, and has received the Star of the Order of Merit from the Sousa Foundation.
-Kappa Kappa Psi presented him with their Distinguished Service Medal, and in 1982 Purdue University awarded him the Distinguished Alumnus Award.
+He was elected to the Academy of Wind and Percussive Arts National Hall of Fame of Distinguished Conductors, has received the Star of the Order of Merit from the Sousa Foundation, Kappa Kappa Psi's Distinguished Service Medal, and in 1982 Purdue University's Distinguished Alumnus Award.
 In addition, he was the recipient of an honorary LLD degree from Troy State University in 1981.
 He was awarded the Midwest Clinic's Medal of Honor (2009) and the American School Band Director's Harding Award (2011).

-Wright has served as guest conductor, lecturer or adjudicator in most of the 50 states, in five Canadian provinces, in Japan, Europe and England.
+He has served as guest conductor, lecturer or adjudicator in most of the 50 states, in five Canadian provinces, in Japan, Europe and England.
 He is listed in Marquis' Who's Who in America, and Who's Who in the World.

-Wright is married to ABA member Gladys Stone Wright, herself a conductor, composer and clinician.
-She is also the founding president of the Women Band Directors International Association, and president of International Music Tours, Inc.

-Dr. Wright's papers are in the ABA Research Center, Michelle Smith Performing Arts Library at the University of Maryland.
+Wright was married to ABA member Gladys Stone Wright, herself a conductor, composer and clinician.
+She is also the founding president of the Women Band Directors International Association, and president of International Music Tours, Inc. His papers are in the ABA Research Center, Michelle Smith Performing Arts Library at the University of Maryland.

-45. Frederick C. Ebbs (Amherst, Ohio, January 13, 1916; Bloomington, Indiana, September 25, 1984) President 1982
+45. Frederick C. Ebbs

+(Amherst, Ohio, January 13, 1916; Bloomington, Indiana, September 25, 1984)